Peter Wright (mining entrepreneur): Business career

-In 1969 Wright and his partner Lang Hancock commenced publication in Perth of a weekly newspaper The Sunday Independent principally to help further their mining interests.
-Hancock largely relinquishing his interest in it in the early 70s but Wright continued publishing it until selling it to The Truth in 1984.
+In 1969 Wright and Hancock commenced publication in Perth of a weekly newspaper The Sunday Independent principally to help further their mining interests.
+Hancock largely relinquishing his interest in it in the early 70s but Wright continued publishing it until selling it to owners of The Truth in 1984.

 Death and legacy

 Wright died in 1985 in Bangkok, Thailand while travelling home to Perth from Europe.
 He was cremated at Karrakatta Cemetery.

-In 1985 the Business Review Weekly (BRW) estimated his net worth at A$50 million.
+Prior to his death, in 1985 the Business Review Weekly (BRW) estimated his net worth at A$50 million.
 By 2013, the magazine valued his family's net worth at A$1.53 billion.
 The rise in the value was largely a result of royalty agreements signed by Hancock and Wright during the 1960s.
 The agreements entitled Hancock and Wright 2.5 percent of revenue generated by Rio Tinto's Hamersley Iron mines.
+As of May 2023, Wright's daughter, Angela Bennett, had a net worth of A$4.63 billion and his granddaughters, Alexandra Burt and Leonie Baldock, had an assessed net worth of A$3.85 billion.